perfogic/perfogic/README.md

 - 📫 How to reach me **longdieu12x@gmail.com**

 - 👨‍🏫 I used to create a blockchain course on Udemy in 2022, which will teach you about NFT, Auction: [Click here](https://www.udemy.com/course/real-time-nft-auction-with-solidity-blockchain-dapp)

+- 🍀 I'm building a simple blockchain course which is for teaching about Blockchain on my university.

 <h3 align="left">Connect with me:</h3>
 <p align="left">